 Give Some Green Gratitude

-I will give a shout-out on social media to a local company, coworker, friend or family member for their plastic free or green efforts.
+Don't forget to celebrate the good!
+This month, I will give shout-outs on social media, my office's internal communication channels, or the Participant Feed to a local company, coworker, friend, or family member for their sustainable efforts.

 Community